open-tale/open-tale.github.io/_docs/01-introduction.md

 Such emotions require a certain timing that can easily be lost if the players have to constantly check the ruleset to make sure that nobody is breaking the system.
-Therefore, Open Tale is aligned with a call for uninterruptible fun.
+As opposed to that, Open Tale is aligned with a call for uninterruptible fun.